 High cholesterol is merely one way a bad diet can affect your heart.
-Numerous studies have shown that fiber like psyllium, as part of a healthy diet, can help lower a person’s risk of heart disease.
+Numerous studies have shown that fiber like psyllium, taken as part of a healthy diet, can help lower a person’s risk of heart disease.
 Psyllium can affect your heart by lowering blood pressure, improving lipid levels, and strengthening heart muscle.

 Maintaining a healthy weight is a concern for many people, especially those with a chronic condition like diabetes.
 Besides being good for your heart and blood sugar levels, psyllium may help you lose weight.

 People with diabetes are constantly watching their diet to maintain a healthy balance of insulin and blood sugar (glucose).
-Some research has suggested that fibers like psyllium can help maintain a healthy glycemic balance.
+Some research has suggested that fibers like psyllium can help people maintain a healthy glycemic balance.

 One study found that taking 5 grams of psyllium twice a day can help patients with type 2 diabetes control their blood sugar.
 Another study of people with type 2 diabetes found similar results, but stressed that psyllium therapy should be tailored to the individual.

 Where to find it

 Psyllium is most commonly consumed in powder or wafer form.
 It’s also available in capsules, granules, and as a liquid.
 It’s the main ingredient in many over-the-counter laxatives, including:

 - Maalox Daily Fiber Therapy

 Follow the directions on the packaging when taking any of these medications.
 Remember that a key component of how psyllium works in your lower intestine is its ability to soak up liquid, so make sure to drink plenty of water daily.